Ancient Celtic women: Women as secular and religious leaders

 The social position of women differed by region and time period.
 The mainland Celtic "Princess" tombs of Bad Dürkheim, Reinheim, Waldalgesheim and Vix show that women could hold high social positions; but whether their position was a result of their marital status is unclear.
 Thus modern authors refer to them as both "ladies" and "princesses".
 The chariot found in the grave of an elite female person in Mitterkirchen im Machland is accompanied by valuable goods like those listed above.
 Plutarch names the women of Cisalpine Gaul as important judges of disputes with Hannibal.
 Caesar stresses the "power of life and death" held by husbands over their wife and children.
 Strabo mentions a Celtic tribe, in which the "Men and women dance together, holding each other's hands", which was unusual among Mediterranean peoples.
 He states that the position of the sexes relative to each other is "opposite... to how it is with us."
 Ammianus Marcellinus, in his description of the manners and customs of the Gauls, describes the furor heroicus (heroic fury) of the Gallic women, as "large as men, with flashing eyes and teeth bared."

 Recent research has cast doubt on the significance of these ancient authors' statements.
 The position of Celtic women may have changed, especially under the influence of Roman culture and law, which saw the man as head of his household.

-British female rulers, like Boudicca and Cartimandua, were seen as exceptional phenomena; the position of king (Proto-Celtic *rig-s) - in Gaul mostly replaced by two elected tribal leaders even before Caesar's time - was usually a male office.
+British female rulers, like Boudicca and Cartimandua, were seen as exceptional phenomena; the position of king (Proto-Celtic *rig-s) – in Gaul mostly replaced by two elected tribal leaders even before Caesar's time – was usually a male office.
 Female rulers did not always receive general approval.
 Thus, according to Tacitus, the Brigantes "goaded on by the shame of being yoked under a woman" revolted against Cartimandua; her marital disagreement with her husband Venutius and the support she received from the Romans likely played an important role in her maintenance of power.
 On the other hand, he says of Boudicca, before her decisive defeat, "[The Britons] make no distinction of gender in their leaders."

 Whether a Celtic princess Onomaris (Ὀνόμαρις), mentioned in the anonymous Tractatus de Mulieribus Claris in bello ("Account of women distinguished in war"), was real, is uncertain.
 She is meant to have taken leadership when no men could be found due to a famine and to have led her tribe from the old homeland over the Danube and into southeastern Europe.

-In later times, female cultic functionaries are known, like Celtic/Germanic seeress Veleda who has been interpreted by some Celtologists as a druidess.).
-Celtic druidesses, who prophesied to the Roman emperors Alexander Severus, Aurelian and Diocletian, enjoyed a high repute among the Romans.
+In later times, female cultic functionaries are known, like Celtic/Germanic seeress Veleda who has been interpreted by some Celtologists as a druids.).
+Celtic druidess, who prophesied to the Roman emperors Alexander Severus, Aurelian and Diocletian, enjoyed a high repute among the Romans.

 On the lead Curse tablet from Larzac (c.
 100 AD), which with over 1000 letters is the longest known text in the Gaulish language, communities of female magic users are named, containing 'mothers' (matīr) and 'daughters' (duxtīr), perhaps teachers and initiates respectively.